Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 ![](https://i.imgur.com/zX6OO7Z.jpg)

 ![](https://i.imgur.com/4PvAjhb.jpg)
 Dome lights on the rear.
 Halogen light with a satisfying physical button and decent throw at night.
 Sleek step illumination on all four doors which comes with Elegant Edition.
+I thought these were unnecessary but my family likes it.
+Haha!

 ![](https://i.imgur.com/Dbfnrod.jpg)

+Boot space is more than adequate.
 GFX Trunk tray from Zapcart (Rs.
 1800).
 While shipping was horrible, my tray survived.
-I did not buy the basic kit from the dealership as I did not see value in those for Rs.9999
+You get a trunk light as well which is neat.
+I did not buy the basic kit from the dealership as I did not see value in those for Rs.10,000.

 ![](https://i.imgur.com/GKu97n1.jpg)

-Headlight controls.
-Defaulted to Auto.
-The spring setup gets annoying when you don't have any control to turn them off manually.
+Halogen headlight controls.
+The nighttime throw is not adequate at all.
+I would not go out at night with these lights.
+Headlamps are defaulted to Auto.
+The spring setup gets annoying when you don't have any control to turn them off manually when the engine is running.

 ![](https://i.imgur.com/UQCtYhQ.jpg)